xipspace/save-app/README.md

 # Save Point Toolbox

-A toolbox for snapshot game progress and counter autosave systems and save slot limits.
+A toolbox for snapshot game progress to counter autosave systems and save slot limits.

 to do:
 1. [WIP] ui operations